CodePushGo/website/src/content/blog/en/how-version-work-in-capgo.md

 slug: how-version-work-in-capgo
 title: How version work in CodePushGo
 description: >-
-  Understand how CodePushGo manage versions in your Capacitor app, and use it at best.
+  Understand how CodePushGo manage versions in your React Native app, and use it at best.
 Learn the meaning of major, minor, patch.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'